raveelevator/GJM_Data_Analyst/README.md

 GJM_Landing_Page

 This is my landing page with links to Github, LinkedIn, Email, and Google doc Resume.
-Professional with banking experience at Wells Fargo Auto and a degree in Applied Economics from East Carolina University (ECU).
+Professional Data Analyst with banking experience at Wells Fargo Auto and a degree in Applied Economics from East Carolina Universit (ECU).
 I have graduated from the UNC at Chapel Hill Data Analytics Bootcamp 2020.
+Links include my three projects RepairShade, (2FA), and MetalSpots.
+More projects to come!

 Feel free to contact me with any questions.

-Email: georgejmcguire@yahoo.com
+Email: georgejmcguire@gmail.com
 Phone: ###-###-####
 GitHub: https://raveelevator.github.io/data_security_presentation/index.html
 LinkedIn: https://www.linkedin.com/in/george-mcguire-5345a2183/